fadden/CiderPress2/DiskArc/FS/HFS-notes.md

   7 | set if the new boot block header format is used

-If bit 7 is clear (old format), then bits 5 and 6 are ignored, and the boot code is only executed if the version is 0x0d.
+If bit 7 is clear (old format), then bits 5 and 6 are ignored, and the boot code is only executed if the version is $0d.
 If bit 7 is set (new format), then bit 6 determines whether or not the code is executed.
 IM:Files notes:

 > Generally, however, the boot code stored on disk is ignored in favor of boot code stored in a
 > resource in the System file.

+Note: the System folder on a bootable Macintosh volume must be "blessed".
+There are a few ways to accomplish this; on Macintoshes with System 7, this can be done by booting a working system, mounting the new volume, and then double-clicking on the System suitcase in the System folder.
+The actual effect of this on the HFS filesystem is to record the CNID of the System folder in the first entry of `drFndrInfo` in the MDB.
+(There may be other actions, such as updating the EFI data; see the Apple open-source [bless command](https://github.com/apple-opensource/bless).)

 ## Miscellaneous ##